About the Book

 “… a piece of theatre with warmth, humour, and irresistible broadness of heart.” —Ottawa Citizen

 Ann-Marie MacDonald is a writer and actor.
-Her works include the play Goodnight Desdemona (Good Morning Juliet), which won the Governor General’s Award for Drama.
-Her first novel, Fall on Your Knees, was nominated for and won many awards and was chosen as one of Oprah’s Book Club selections.
-Her latest book is The Way the Crow Flies.
+Her plays include Goodnight Desdemona (Good Morning Juliet), which won the Governor General’s Award for Drama, Anything That Moves, and The Attic, the Pearls, and Three Fine Girls.
+MacDonald’s first novel, Fall on Your Knees, was nominated for and won many awards, including the Commonwealth Writers’ Prize, and the book was chosen as one of Oprah’s Book Club selections.
+MacDonald’s other novels include The Way the Crow Flies and Adult Onset.